-Alasdair Neale is the new Music Director of the New Haven Symphony Orchestra and also holds the Music Director positions of the Sun Valley Music Festival (SVMF) and Marin Symphony.
+Alasdair Neale is the Music Director of the New Haven Symphony Orchestra and also holds the Music Director positions of the Sun Valley Music Festival (SVMF).

-Mr. Neale’s appointment in New Haven comes after an extensive international search and marks for him a return to the city where he lived, studied and began his professional career more than 30 years ago.
+Neale began his appointment with the New Haven Symphony Orchestra at the start of the 2019-2020 season.
+His appointment came after an extensive international search and marked for him a return to the city where he lived, studied and began his professional career more than 30 years ago.

 This past summer, Mr. Neale celebrated twenty-five years at the helm of the Sun Valley Music Festival (formerly Sun Valley Summer Symphony).
 As Music Director of the SVMF, Mr. Neale has propelled this festival to national status: it is now the largest privately funded free admission symphony in America.
 Among the many celebrated guest artists that Mr. Neale has brought to this festival are: Emanuel Ax, Joshua Bell, Renée Fleming, Audra McDonald, Midori, Itzhak Perlman, Gil Shaham, Jean-Yves Thibaudet, Yuja Wang and the Mormon Tabernacle Choir.